3 reasons why telecare & telehealth tools can save the world

 Living distances between parents and children in the United States in 2011

 You've probably heard about the sandwich generation – and let me just highlight that sandwich generation is a real thing.
 Being in the productive age, working, taking care of your adolescent children and taking care of your old parents?
 That is just too much to handle for anyone.

 Find out how telecare can help your business

-Schedule a call with Brian Murphy from Oscar Senior.
+Schedule a call with Tomas from Oscar Senior.
 He will go through the troubles you might have in your elder care business and find a way out with use of telecare tools.

 3. Telegeriatrics prevent seniors from loneliness and depression

 The negative effects of loneliness on the well-being of older adults are undeniable.